tendermint/spec/spec/consensus/proposer-based-timestamp/pbts-algorithm_002_draft.md

 So, if process `p` is the proposer of a round of height `h_p` and reads from its clock a time `now_p <= decision_p[h_p-1]`, it should postpone the generation of its proposal until `now_p > decision_p[h_p-1]`.

+> Although it should be considered, this scenario is unlikely during regular operation, as from `decision_p[h_p-1].time` and the start of height `h_p`, a complete consensus instance need to terminate.

 Notice that monotonicity is not introduced by this proposal, being already ensured by [`bfttime`][bfttime].
 In `bfttime`, the `Timestamp` field of every `Precommit` message of height `h_p` sent by a correct process is required to be larger than `decision_p[h_p-1].time`, as one of such `Timestamp` fields becomes the time assigned to a value proposed at height `h_p`.